tytydraco/yessleep/out/The_Hole_World.md

 One slug turned to two.
 It was only a matter of time before I was stuffing down handfuls of them throughout the day in order to sustain the euphoria.
 And when that wasn't enough.
 I finally drove myself to the top of the third type of weed.
 And picked the fruit.
 Peeled it.
 And ate it right from the source.

 I came in and out of consciousness for many days and many nights afterwards.
 Or perhaps it was only several hours.
 I do not remember.
 All I know is that when I regained my humanity.
 The hole was groaning in the distance, the water was harsh against the shore, and my legs were covered in slugs.
 I screamed as I felt one crawl against my neck.
 I felt it reach into my mouth, probe against the roof above my tongue, and tickle me.
 It was like a flashback that I could see.
 Then another.
 Soon I was having trouble controlling my arm.
 Instead those fingers caressed my face as if it had longed to be touched.
 Immediately I suspected the prolonged effects of the fruit as I lost my left eye.
 The vision shut down completely.
-The suddenly darkness on one side, caused me to come tumbling into the sand.
+The sudden darkness from one side of my brain, caused me to come tumbling into the sand.

 The fall shocked my senses, and with my free hand I reached into my mouth to pull the slug out as I got to my feet.
 I could feel its thin slimy tendrils pressed into my throat as I pulled the suctions off the pink of my skin and squeezed my hand shut around its body.
 I could almost hear it scream as the slug oozed out of my palm.
 Slowly I felt my vision return to normal.
 And regained control of my lost appendage.
 I got to my feet and tried tearing off as many slugs off of me as I could.
 But there were just too many, and the tides were closing in.
 I could hear the water coming.

 So I shut the qualm wailing in my heart and ran with all my might toward the raft.
 Several times I was nearly lifted off my feet as I jumped and dove through the jungle as the hole began to breathe, uprooting bits and pieces of the dead within its grave.
 But I managed to hang on to the last banded straws and forced myself aboard the flotation device.

 Ocean water came circling in.
 I prayed that we would float as the water rose, crashing past me like long fingers tearing out the ground as I was lifted into the air.
 I opened my sail but to my horror the thing folded backwards.
 The raft crashed into the remaining limbs that punched through the surface of the cold water, before settling enough for me to slash the sail open.
 But it was no use.
-My raft and I were dragged toward the center.
-As I went over the edged, I had one look of the darkness staring back at me before it swallowed me whole.
+My raft and I were dragged toward the gaping hole.
+And just as I went over the edged, I had one good look of the darkness staring back at me before I was swallowed whole.

 It felt like falling in a dream that never stopped, an unending rollercoaster all the way down to the bottom.
-Until there was nothing.
+Even though there was nothing.

 When I woke up.
 I was being hauled onto a large ship.
 It was grey steel all over and the deck hands were stripping me naked as I stood unevenly.
 I could hear their voices but not make out any of the words.
 Several of them recoiled in horror as they saw the slugs on my ankles and thighs.
 One of the older men pushed the shocked others, and brushed roughly at my legs as he wrapped me in a blanket.